JanaShenLab/KaMLs/README.md

 ## References

-If you use KaML models in your research, please cite
+If you use KaML models in your research, please cite the following publications

 ### KaML